Enoch Powell: 1987–1992

-After Thatcher's Bruges speech in September 1988 and her increasing hostility to a European currency in the last years of her premiership, Powell made many speeches publicly supporting her attitude to Europe.
-When Heath criticised Thatcher's speech in May 1989 Powell called him "the old virtuoso of the U-turn".
-When inflation crept up that year, he condemned the Chancellor Nigel Lawson's policy of printing money so sterling would shadow the Deutsche Mark and said that it was for the UK to join the European Monetary System.
+Following Thatcher's Bruges speech in September 1988 and her increasing hostility to a European currency in the last years of her premiership, Powell made many speeches publicly supporting her attitude to Europe.
+When Heath criticised Thatcher's speech in May 1989, Powell called him "the old virtuoso of the U-turn".
+When inflation crept up that year, he condemned Chancellor of the Exchequer Nigel Lawson's policy of printing money so sterling would shadow the Deutsche Mark and said that it was for Britain to join the European Monetary System (EMS).

-In early September 1989, a collection of Powell's speeches on Europe was published titled Enoch Powell on 1992 (1992 being the year set for the creation of the Single Market by the Single European Act of 1986).
+In early September 1989 a collection of Powell's speeches on Europe was published, titled Enoch Powell on 1992 (1992 being the year set for the creation of the Single Market by the Single European Act of 1986).
 In a speech at Chatham House for the launch of the book on 6 September, he advised Thatcher to fight the next general election on a nationalist theme as many Eastern European nations previously under Russian rule were gaining their freedom.
-At the Conservative Party conference in October, he told a fringe meeting, "I find myself today less on the fringe of that party than I have done for 20 years".
-After Thatcher resisted further European integration at a meeting at Strasbourg in November Powell asked her parliamentary private secretary Mark Lennox-Boyd to pass to her "my respectful congratulations on her stand ... she both spoke for Britain and gave a lead to Europe—in the line of succession of Winston Churchill and William Pitt.
+At the Conservative Party Conference in October, he told a fringe meeting, "I find myself today less on the fringe of that party than I have done for 20 years".
+After Thatcher resisted further European integration at a meeting at Strasbourg in November, Powell asked her parliamentary private secretary, Mark Lennox-Boyd, to pass to her "my respectful congratulations on her stand ... she both spoke for Britain and gave a lead to Europe—in the line of succession of Winston Churchill and William Pitt.
 Those who lead are always out in front, alone".
 Thatcher replied, "I am deeply touched by your words.
 They give me the greatest possible encouragement".

-On 5 January 1990, addressing Conservatives in Liverpool, Powell said that if the Conservatives played the "British card" at the next general election, they could win; the new mood in the UK for "self-determination" had given the newly independent nations of Eastern Europe a "beacon", adding that the UK should stand alone, if necessary, for European freedom, adding: "We are taunted—by the French, by the Italians, by the Spaniards—for refusing to worship at the shrine of a common government superimposed upon them all ... where were the European unity merchants in 1940?
+On 5 January 1990, addressing Conservatives in Liverpool, Powell said that if the Conservatives played the "British card" at the next general election, they could win; the new mood in Britain for "self-determination" had given the newly independent nations of Eastern Europe a "beacon", adding that Britain should stand alone, if necessary, for European freedom, adding: "We are taunted—by the French, by the Italians, by the Spaniards—for refusing to worship at the shrine of a common government superimposed upon them all ... where were the European unity merchants in 1940?
 I will tell you.
 They were either writhing under a hideous oppression or they were aiding and abetting that oppression.
 Lucky for Europe that Britain was alone in 1940".